unrealcv/unrealcv/docs/basic/getting-started.md

 This page covers the basics of UnrealCV.
-It includes how to use [UnrealCV commands](/ref/command.md) to perform various tasks and how to use a python script to control an UnrealCV embedded game.
+It includes how to use UnrealCV commands to perform basic task and how to use a python script to control an UnrealCV embedded game.

 ## Game mode or plugin mode?

-The images for these two modes are shown below.

 In the game mode, you can download a compiled binary created by the community.
 In this binary, you can generate images, ground truth.
 But it is not easy to change the scene by adding more objects.